rtayne/TO-SQLHTTP/README.md

-* Download and unzip into the SQLHTTP.ahk directory (Script Working Directory):
+* Download and unzip into the SQLHTTP.ahk script directory:

       AHKhttp - https://github.com/zhamlin/AHKhttp